 Redshirt sophomore running back Anthony McFarland has one thing on his mind whenever he straps on his shoulder pads and lace up his cleats for the University of Maryland football team.
-Besides winning and being the best player on the field, McFarland is determined to put on for the state of Maryland.
+Besides winning and being the best player on the field, McFarland is determined to put his state and school on the national spotlight.

 McFarland, who grew up in the Prince Georges County area, is fueled by the idea of representing the place that made him the football player he is today.